ledisdb/redis-failover/README.md

 If the failover failed, redis-failover will stop to check this redis to avoid future unexpected errors, so at that time, you may fix it manually by yourself.

+## Limitation

++ Redis version >= 2.8.12, redis-failover will use redis `ROLE` command to fetch the replication topology from master.

 ## Todo

 + Support zookeeper or etcd, now redis-failover uses raft to select the leader and do monitoring and failover, but it's easy to support zookeeper or etcd.